 The Haunted Hills

-The Haunted Hills will be published by UCLan on 6 October 2022.
-Preorder from Amazon.
+The Haunted Hills was published by UCLan on 6 October 2022.
+Buy from Amazon.

 This website contains affiliate links.
 If you buy items using these links, I receive a commission, at no extra cost to you.

 See here for details of The Haunted Hills launch events.

 Out of the corner of my eye I can see something moving in the yard outside.
 I know it’s my reflection in the window.
 It has to be.
 But I daren’t look again.
 I’ve gone cold.

 Jack should be here.
 He should be here.

 Lyrical and thoughtful, The Haunted Hills explores the intensity of adolescent male friendship with panache. [link]